Credibrate

 Calculate your NI for 2026-27

-The headline change in 2026–27 is for employers: the employer NI rate falls from 15% to 13.8% and the secondary threshold rises from £5,000 back to £9,100.
-These figures represent a partial reversal of the Autumn Budget 2024 measures.
-For a typical employee earning £30,000, employer NI falls from around £3,750 to approximately £2,884 — a saving of around £866 per year for the employer.
+Employer NI rates and thresholds are unchanged for 2026-27.
+The rate remains at 15% above the secondary threshold of £5,000.
+No changes were made to employer NI in the April 2026 Budget.
+For a typical employee earning £30,000, employer NI remains at £3,750 per year (15% on earnings above £5,000).
 Class 2 NI, previously £3.45 per week for self-employed people, is abolished entirely from April 2026.
 Employee NI rates and thresholds are unchanged.

 How employee NI is calculated